Samsung TVs get access to more HDR10+ content

 Samsung smart TV owners now have another way to access HDR10+ content.
-Samsung has expanded its video app offering to include Google Play Movies, which began offering HDR10+ content in July.
+Samsung has expanded its video app offering to include Google Play Movies' HDR10+ service, which launched in July.

-While Dolby's HDR standard has found its way onto Netflix, Amazon Prime Video, Disney+ and Apple TV+ as well as some movie and TV stores and 4K Blu-rays, the adoption of HDR10+ by video services has been comparatively slower – which isn't so much the case with hardware, as support by the likes of Amazon streamers and Samsung, Panasonic, Philips and Vizio TVs attests to.
+While Dolby's HDR standard has found its way onto 4K Blu-rays, Netflix, Amazon Prime Video, Disney+ and Apple TV+, and some movie and TV stores, the adoption of HDR10+ by video services has been comparatively slower.
 HDR10+ content can currently be found on Amazon, Rakuten, a number of 4K discs and, now, Google Play Movies.
+Hardware support is already stronger, with HDR10+ found on Amazon streamers and Samsung, Panasonic, Philips and Vizio TVs.

-Google Play Movies plans to support HDR10+ on "additional platforms" in the future, too.
+Google Play Movies also plans to support HDR10+ on "additional platforms" in the future.

 MORE: